 Personal loans have an easier and quicker application process compared to refinancing your mortgage or getting a HELOC.
 This is best for those who need to pay renovation expenses relatively soon, but don't have enough equity in their home to get a secured loan.
 Depending on the lender, you may have to provide the plan for the construction to get a lower interest rate.
 You may have to calculate all your expenses, such as calculating how much paint you need, to have a clear construction plan and budget.

-Since personal loans are unsecured, they will have an interest rate that is higher than secured loans.
+Personal loans can be secured or unsecured.
+Unsecured loans will have higher interest rates and shorter payback periods, such as below 60 months.
 The rate can also be significantly higher depending on your financial situation, such as if you have a poor credit score or low income.

 Borrowing from a credit card isn't ideal if you aren't able to pay it back quickly, with credit cards having very high interest rates.
 If your home improvement project is small, such as it costing only a few thousand dollars, a credit card might be an option for you to easily finance your project for a short period of time.
 If you can’t pay it back soon and will need to pay your loan off over a longer period of time, using a credit card to finance home renovations wouldn’t be such a good idea.
 However, credit cards have a 21-day grace period meaning there is no interest for a few weeks.
 Some people will use their cash back credit card to finance renovations while they wait for their next paycheck.